Ahuntsic-Cartierville (electoral district)

 Ahuntsic-Cartierville was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for 19 October 2015.
+It came into effect upon the call of the 2015 Canadian federal election, held on 19 October 2015.
 It was created from parts of Ahuntsic (80%) and Saint-Laurent—Cartierville (20%).
+Following the 2022 Canadian federal electoral redistribution, it lost all of its territory south of Boul.
+Acadie and east of Boul.
+Henri-Bourassa to Saint-Laurent.

+Since 2015 its MP has been Mélanie Joly of the Liberal Party.